radioclone/-/README_RETROVERSE.md

 ## Creator Economy Platform with Account Abstraction

 ### 🎯 What We've Built
-A working creator platform with **ERC-4337 account abstraction on Soneium**, featuring gasless transactions and social login.
-Ready to expand to **Astar for Build2Earn integration**.
+A working creator economy platform with **ERC-4337 account abstraction on Soneium**, featuring gasless transactions and social login.
+Built using **Startale, Astar, and Sonic assets** - applying to **Soneium 4 All incubator** for expansion.

 ### ✅ Currently Working
 - **Social Login**: Google/Twitter authentication via Privy